peterkuma/ccplot/download/index.md

     **Note:** Anaconda 64-bit or Python 3 won't work.

-2. Install the **basemap** package in the Windows Command Prompt:
+2. Install the **basemap** package in the Anaconda Prompt:

         conda install basemap

 3. Install ccplot using the supplied Windows installer.

-You should be able to run ccplot in the Command Prompt:
+You should be able to run ccplot in the Anaconda Prompt:

     ccplot -V